apache/cordova-docs/docs/es/edge/guide/appdev/whitelist/index.md

----
+* * *

-license: Licensed to the Apache Software Foundation (ASF) under one
-         or more contributor license agreements.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0

          Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations

-         under the License.
+## under the License.
----

 # Guía de lista blanca

-Listas blancas de dominio es un modelo de seguridad que controla el acceso a dominios externos sobre los cuales usted aplicación no tiene ningún control.
+Listas blancas de dominio es un modelo de seguridad que controla el acceso a dominios externos sobre los cuales su aplicación no tiene ningún control.
 Directiva de seguridad predeterminada de Cordova permite acceder a cualquier sitio.
 Antes de su aplicación a la producción, debe formular una lista blanca y permitir el acceso a la red específica dominios y subdominios.

 Córdoba se adhiere a la especificación [W3C Widget de acceso][1] , que se basa en el `<access>` elemento dentro de la aplicación de `config.xml` archivo para permitir acceso a la red en dominios específicos.
 Para los proyectos que se basan en el flujo de trabajo de la CLI que se describe en la interfaz de línea de comandos, este archivo se encuentra en el directorio superior del proyecto.
 De lo contrario para caminos de desarrollo específico de plataforma, lugares figuran en las secciones a continuación.
 (Ver a las diversas guías de plataforma para obtener más información sobre cada plataforma).